Note: Updated 5/27/2020

 How Can I Be a Responsible Long-Distance, Multi-Day Hiker?

-Don’t go just yet.
-We discourage long-distance, multi-day hikes (and overnight camping) through May 1, 2020.
-It is unwise to begin this style of hike until the threat of the coronavirus is contained.
-Should you become infected with the coronavirus, the likelihood of negatively impacting volunteers, residents, or first-responders of a Trail community is quite high.
+Please follow the safety guideline listed above.
+Should you become infected with COVID-19, the likelihood of negatively impacting volunteers, residents, or first-responders of a Trail community is quite high.

-- Trail Angels have suspended shuttles or home stays through May 1st.
+- Trail Angels have suspended shuttles or home stays for the time being.

 How Can I Stay Upbeat During This Tough Time?